ospfranco/ospfranco.github.io/_posts/2020-02-06-9-years-of-software-industry-fails.md

 ---

-So.Many.Stories.With.Russians/Indians, they can be brutally smart and efficient but they can also be a pain in the neck, like barely reading the task descriptions, start typing immediately to the first thing they understood (it is even worse when they have poor english level) and then leaving the fire for the next guy to deal with, sometimes they would disappear from the projects as the clients got fed up with them...
-I always joked they were sent to vacations to Tijuana.
+So.Many.Stories.With.Russians/Indians... they are very smart, but they shoot first and ask questions later.

 ---

 Nobody is born knowing how to run a company, we all have insecurities but sometimes people in charge try to crowd source answers or delegate responsibilities with the most hilarious outcomes:

 - put an internal company poll, results: 50% - 50% [😂 I hope they understood that means: nobody has a fucking clue]
-- ask a newbie to take care of JIRA, congratulations you now have 9 swim lanes and playing task tetris [🏊‍♂️]
+- ask a newbie to take care of tasks, congratulations you now have 9 swim lanes and playing task tetris [🏊‍♂️]
-- sometimes the process can be so fragmented and ownerless that nobody realizes a fuck up until it is too late, like creating a 3 screen workflow and when the final product is reviewed there are only 2 screens [🤦‍♂️].
+- Delegate a 3 screen workflow and when the final product is reviewed there are only 2 screens [🤦‍♂️].

 ---